lrpinto/text-wrangler/README.md

-# Mini Wrangler
+# Text Wrangler
-Mini-wrangler system to massage a csv file as specified by given DSL based on ANTLR4.
+Text-wrangler app to transform CSV data as specified by bespoke ANTLR4 DSL.

 ## Usage